avnit/adk-samples/README.md

-# Agent Development Kit (ADK) Sample Agents
+# Security Agent with Google ADK

-This repository provides ready-to-use sample agents built on top of the Python [Agent Development Kit (ADK)](https://github.com/google/adk-python).
+This repository provides ready-to-use sample security RAG agents (Wiz, and RAG) built on top of the Python [Agent Development Kit (ADK)](https://github.com/google/adk-python).
 These agents demonstrate a range of use cases and complexities, from fact-checking LLM outputs to retrieval-augmented generation and cloud security integrations.

 ## Repository Structure